JayYu0116/gcn_assignment/README.md

 ## Outline

 This goal of this assignment is to implement a basic GCN model for node classification, link prediction, and graph classification.
 Most of the code related to training, data loading, and evaluation is provided.
-You need to implement the parts marked as # TODO.
+You need to implement the parts marked with a #TODO.
 Each TODO needs a few lines of code to complete (2-3 lines in most cases).

 ### Part 1: Graph exploration
 - The notebook notebooks/GraphExploration.ipynb contains the code for the first part of this assignment.
 The goal of this part is to introduce you to `graph.py`, the class that represents a graph and some of its methods.